tailcallhq/tailcallhq.github.io/docs/operators/server.md

 ### setCookies

-Activating the `setCookies` configuration directs Tailcall to send [set-cookie] headers in its responses which were received from the graphql request.
+Enabling the `setCookies` option instructs Tailcall to include `set-cookie` headers in its responses, which are obtained from the headers of upstream responses.

 [cache-control]: https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Cache-Control